 - The pairs/groups will then show up at their respective appointment times (based on their ranking) to sign up for housing.
-These sign-ups will occur March 26-27, 2014.
-At this time, pairs/groups will be able to sign up for any residential location that they are eligible for - apartments, townhouses, houses, courts, Hundley Hall, McWane Hall, Freer Hall, and Shackelford Hall.
-Please note that students who have not completed 30 or more credit hours are not eligible to reside in an apartment, townhouse, house, or court (except those who qualify for a Special Interest House).
+These sign-ups will occur April 1-2, 2015.
+At this time, pairs/groups will be able to sign up for any residential location that they are eligible for - Apartments, Townhouses, Houses, Courts, Hundley Hall, McWane Hall, Freer Hall, & Shackelford Hall.
+(Please note that students who have not completed 30 or more credit hours, as of the start of the housing process, are not eligible to reside in an Apartment, Townhouse, House, or the Courts - outside of Special Interest locations).

-Renewal forms for fraternity/sorority houses will be sent out on February 17, 2014 for next year's housing rosters.
-The forms must be completed and returned by February 24, 2014.
+Renewal forms for fraternity/sorority houses will be sent to chapter presidents on February 16, 2015 for these organizations to fill their housing roster for next year.
+These forms must be completed and returned by February 23, 2015.

-These applications are available online at http://www.lynchburg.edu/housing-residence-life/application-reside-campus.
-The Application to Reside Off-Campus priority deadline is March 24, 2014.
+These applications are available online at: http://www.lynchburg.edu/housing-residence-life/application-reside-campus.
+The Application to Reside Off-Campus priority deadline is March 30, 2015.
 Students that participate in the Housing Sign-Up Process and/or receive a housing assignment at any point prior to approval to Reside Off-Campus will be assessed a $250 termination fee.
 For requirements and additional information, please visit: http://www.lynchburg.edu/housing-residence-life/campus-commuter-students.

-The Office of Residence Life is not able to award single rooms except for approved medical reasons.
+The Office of Residence Life is not able to award single rooms.
+Students with disabilities (medical, cognitive, mental health or physical) may seek a single room accommodation through Disability Services.
 Undergraduate students attending Lynchburg College who seek housing accommodations must qualify in keeping with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and its amendments.
 Qualifications and reasonable accommodations are determined by the Disability Services Coordinator (DSC).

-In order to be eligible for a Special Interest House (SIH), the applying group members must belong to a recognized student organization or be affiliated with an academic program at Lynchburg College and have the support of their faculty or staff advisor.
+In order to be eligible for a Special Interest House (SIH), all group applicants must be recognized organizations or supported academic programs at Lynchburg College and have the support of their faculty or staff advisor.

-Each applying group must send at least 1 representative to the Special Interest House meeting on February 17, 2014 at 2 p.m. in the Ballroom.
+Each group who plans on applying for a SIH must send at least ONE representative to the Special Interest House meeting on February 16, 2015 at 2 p.m. in the Ballroom.
+Applications will be due on February 23, 2015.
 If you do not have a representative present at this interest meeting, your group will not be eligible to apply.